 You want to make a good impression any time you walk into the room and that means looking sharp while adhering to typical accounting dress code.
-This is especially true when you’re at your accounting firm, working with other professionals and clients.
+This is especially true when you’re at an accounting firm, working with other professionals and clients.
 The professional world requires a certain dress code that's more than just "business attire or business casual", but it’s not always easy to figure out that code when you’ve just graduated college and are ready to start your new job.
 Rather than overdress or underdress for an awkward first day, take a look here to get started on the right foot - with the proper dress shoes, dress pants, and dress shirt of course.

 How to dress as an accountant

 There’s a reason why the phrase is “dress for success.”
 To dress for success as an accountant, whether you’re a man or a woman, you’ll have to trade in your hoodies and jeans for something a little more professional than just meeting a casual dress code.
 Let’s start by going through some of your dress code options.

 This is what you would normally think of when you think of working in accounting.
 For men, business formal means a full suit, including the nice tie, the cufflinks, the pocket squares, and the nice dress shirt.

 For women, you can never go wrong with a pantsuit or collared dress.

 This is the type of dress code you should usually follow if your firm requires it, or if you don’t know the proper dress code yet.
 While you don’t want to overdress, it’s much better to overdress than to underdress.
 It's probably not necessary to dress up as business formal often - after all, accountants don't typically have to dress up like lawyers, who are typically client-facing.

 This is one step down from business formal, so it’s quite similar, but you can lose the full suit if you’re a man, and you can choose a nice skirt and blouse if you’re a woman.
 You’ll only want to dress down, however, if you know that it’s okay to do so.
 Keep it safe and if it's your first day ai for business professional in most situations in the US.